X-CASH-official/XCASH_proof_of_stake_scripts/README.md

 # X-CASH Proof of stake scripts

-These scripts are for maintencing a delegate.
+These scripts are for maintencing a delegate in X-CASH proof of stake.

 restart_daemon - Script to restart the daemon if it stops syncing